 Many compassionate Pollyannas make the foolish mistake of “Mirror Imaging” – projecting their own values and beliefs onto predatory minds, believing that violent predators are merely helpless victims of tough lives who simply need a helping hand (and that they can reason with or compassionately connect with a predator).

 Yet most people who’ve had tough lives have not chosen to be violent predators [such as the siblings of serial killers (raised in the same household) or those born with the same biological disorder or brain defect].
 Being dealt a bad hand in life may help explain why callous predators have twisted minds, but excuses nothing.
 A tough life simply is not a valid excuse for committing a crime, otherwise millions more people with hard-luck stories would have an excuse to wreak havoc.
-Most poor people and most people who’ve had a troubled childhood and most people born with the same biological disorder or brain defect do not commit violent crimes.
+Most poor people and most people who’ve had a troubled childhood and most people born with the same brain defect do not commit violent crimes.

 A criminal – who knows the difference between right and wrong – still chooses to do wrong.
 It's not the fault of society's laws; it's the fault of the lawbreaker.